cap-md089/evmplus-v6/README.md

     8. Don't grant access to any users
     9. Back at the 'Service accounts' page, in the actions menu on the right, click 'Create key'
     10. Select JSON
-    11. Save this to a google-keys directory within this repository
+    11. Save this to a google-keys directory accessible to the built docker image
-        - .gitignore is set up to ignore all files within the 'keys' directory; it would be best to create a 'keys/google-keys' directory and place this JSON file in said directory
         - Be sure to name it according to the following format: `${accountID}.json`, where accountID is the ID of the account you will be creating later
 2. Google calendar setup
     1. Create two Google calendars, one to send to your Wing and one to use for local squadron use